vinecopulib/vinecopulib/README.md

 level automatically (default is `false`).
 * `bool select_threshold` can be set to true to select the threshold parameter automatically (default is `false`).
+* `size_t num_threads` number of threads to run in parallel when fitting pair copulas within one tree.

 As mentioned [above](#set-up-a-custom-vine-copula-model), the arguments of `select_all()` and `select_families()` can be used as arguments to a